DucTran182/Artist_Performance_Forecasting/README.md

 Weekly Seasonality: Patterns across the days of the week.
 Yearly Seasonality: Seasonal patterns across the year (e.g., spikes during holidays or special events).

+##### Trend Analysis:
+The model identified an upward trend in streams over time, indicating potential growth.
+This is visualized in the trend component, where the stream counts are predicted to increase steadily until 2029.

+##### Seasonal Patterns:
+Weekly Seasonality: Significant spikes are observed on Sundays and Thursdays, showing user activity patterns by the day of the week.
+Yearly Seasonality: We noticed periodic fluctuations in streams during specific months, such as peaks around February and drops in late December.

 ##### Forecasting:
 I forecasted streams for the next 5 years (2024-2029).
 The model predicts an upward trend in streams over time, with seasonal fluctuations captured in the weekly and yearly components.
+The blue line in the forecast chart represents the expected stream values, while the shaded region indicates confidence intervals.

 ##### Confidence Intervals:
 The shaded areas in the forecast represent 95% confidence intervals, giving me a range of potential outcomes based on historical variability.